glandfried/TrueSkillThroughTime.R/README.md

 	library(TrueSkillThroughTime)

-## Manual

-Here is the last pdf version of the manual:  [TrueSkillThroughTime.R](https://github.com/glandfried/TrueSkillThroughTime.R/releases/download/manual/TrueSkillThroughTime.R.pdf)

-## Article
+## Summary

+Most estimators implemented by the video game industry cannot obtain reliable initial estimates nor guarantee comparability between distant estimates.
+TrueSkill Through Time solves all these problems by modeling the entire history of activities using a single Bayesian network allowing the information to propagate correctly throughout the system.
+This algorithm requires only a few iterations to converge, allowing millions of observations to be analyzed using any low-end computer.

 A full technical documentation is discribed at:

 0. English.
 [Last version](https://github.com/glandfried/TrueSkillThroughTime/releases/download/doc/landfried-learning.pdf)
 0. Español. [Última versión](https://github.com/glandfried/TrueSkillThroughTime/releases/download/doc/landfried-aprendizaje.pdf)

-None of the commonly used skill estimators, such as TrueSkill, Glicko and Item-Response Theory, correctly models the temporal aspect, which prevents having both good initial estimates and comparability between estimates separated in time and space.

-TrueSkill Through Time corrects those biases by modeling the entire history of activities using a single Bayesian network.
-The use of an efficient algorithm, that requires only a few linear iterations over the data, allows scaling to millions of observations in few seconds.
+Here is the last pdf version of the manual:  [TrueSkillThroughTime.R](https://github.com/glandfried/TrueSkillThroughTime.R/releases/download/manual/TrueSkillThroughTime.R.pdf)

 ## Ilustrations